Skip to main content

 • Chest tightness.

 The outflow obstruction reverses either spontaneously or with medication.
-The underlying inflammation is associated with bronchial hyper-responsiveness (BHR) or airway hyper-reactivity to a variety of stimuli (eg, environmental allergens and irritants).
+The underlying inflammation is associated with bronchial hyper-responsiveness (BHR) or airway hyper-reactivity to a variety of stimuli (for example, environmental allergens and irritants).

-Diagnosis of asthma in children is difficult because of the complex nature of the disorder in the young.
+Diagnosis of asthma in children is difficult because of the complex nature of the disorder in the young, and because younger children may not be able to perform objective diagnostic tests.
 Accurate diagnosis in primary care remains an important challenge.

 Many people consider 'wheeze' synonymous with asthma, yet there are many different causes of wheeze in childhood and increasingly we recognise different 'phenotypes' of wheezing.
 These are usually determined retrospectively, as they depend on the pattern of symptoms over time: